 Staying In An Architectural Gem

-This home is the only house in Hawaii to receive official recognition from the Frank Lloyd Wright Foundation, which is noted on the plaque by the entrance.
+This home is the only house in Hawaii to receive official recognition from the Frank Lloyd Wright Foundation, which is noted on the plaque placed by the entrance.
 A wonderful experience for any Frank Lloyd Wright fan, the home boasts fabulous views of the surrounding volcano peaks and a lava-rock outdoor Jacuzzi.

-Built into the hillside, the Frank Lloyd Wright Big Island Villa has a crescent moon shape with large floor-to-ceiling windows, which allow guests to experience the dramatic landscape when inside the home and cool mountain breezes to flow freely throughout its upper flowers, eleminating the need for AC.
+Built into the hillside, the Frank Lloyd Wright Big Island Villa has a crescent moon shape with large floor-to-ceiling windows, which allow guests to experience the dramatic landscape when inside the home and cool mountain breezes to flow freely throughout its upper flowers, eliminating the need for AC.

 The villa features all of the built-in, custom-designed furniture familiar to any Frank Lloyd Wright home.
 Also, the home is reasonably priced, because it’s not located in the resort areas, which are in higher demand.
 While you are not on the beach, you are surrounded by incredible scenery and get to enjoy a very special property.
-There are three bedrooms capabable of accommodating six guests.
+There are three bedrooms capable of accommodating six guests.

 Waikiloa Village - Cute & Convenient

 Also, lower down on the slopes, between Mauna Kea Resort and the Waikoloa Resort areas, you will find Waikoloa Village.
 This little town has a convenient shopping center with a supermarket offering all of the usual items along with some unique island favorites liked smoked ahi (tuna)!